Datapolitan-Training/data-in-design-thinking/content.md

 + One thing resonating with you from Monday's session --

-+ 1 data point that made an impact on your thinking (good or bad)
++ 1 data point that has made an impact on your thinking (good or bad)

 ---